-Project Name: Chantilly Fire and Rescue Station Renovation (#15) Supervisor District: Sully New Facility or Renovation: Renovation Total Project Estimate (ENSNI): \$9,000,000 Year Last Renovated: N/A Year Constructed: 1986
+Project Name: Chantilly Fire and Rescue Station Renovation (#15) Supervisor District: Sully New Facility or Renovation: Renovation Total Project Estimate (ENSNI): \$12,000,000 Year Last Renovated: N/A Year Constructed: 1986

-A renovation of the Chantilly Fire and Rescue Station will be required to upgrade building systems and infrastructure that are well beyond the end of their life cycle and meet current and future operational needs of the Fire and Rescue Department.
-The existing three drive-through bay Chantilly Fire and Rescue Station was constructed in 1986 and lacks women's accommodations to include bunkrooms, lockers, and bathroom facilities to meet 50 percent of minimum shift staffing per station.
+A renovation of the Chantilly Fire and Rescue Station will be required to upgrade building systems and infrastructure that are well beyond the end of their life cycle and to meet the current and future operational needs of the Fire and Rescue Department.
+This renovation would also include an expansion, to include an additional apparatus bay.
+The existing three bay drive-through Chantilly Fire and Rescue Station was constructed in 1986 and lacks women's accommodations to include bunkrooms, lockers, and bathroom facilities to meet 50 percent of minimum shift staffing per station.
 The women's bunkroom accommodates only two beds and limited space for lockers.
 The minimum staffing per shift is six at the station.
 Other building space deficiencies exist such as personal protective gear locker area, women's locker room, shop area, apparatus bay and medical storage, and decontamination area.
 An increase in staff or apparatus at the station will result in insufficient space for lockers and beds to accommodate the station personnel.
 The Route 28 Corridor is targeted for high density commercial development according to the Department of Planning and Zoning.
 Population growth, changing demographics, and increased commercial development will increase the demand for emergency medical, fire suppression, and all hazards services.